 “To minimize impacts to nontarget organisms and beneficial insects (such as bees or butterflies), spraying is conducted at dusk and after dark when target organisms are most active and nontarget organisms are largely absent (in hives or otherwise sequestered for the night).
 See Pollinator Protection Plan on District’s Website…”

 Lesley asked for clarification “So you never spray individual houses during the daytime?”
 Will equivocated “We usually do it in the evening.”
 Lesley persisted “Do you ever do it during the day?”
 Will must have realized that he was in trouble.
 Will oversees the spraying operation and obviously knew the answer to this question.
 He turned to his employee Ashton Bates who drives a spray truck.
 “During the day?
 Ashton, what do you say?”
 Ashton did not respond.
 Will continued “We usually do it in the evening.
 So no.” Lesley persisted “So never during the daytime?”
 There was no audible response from anyone.
-Lesley finally relented “Okay, okay.”
+Lesley finally let Will off the hook “Okay, okay.”

 In June I watched BLSG spray adulticide around a private residence in the middle of a sunny afternoon.
 I did not notice any attempt to do a “net sweep” or otherwise determine whether any action threshold had been met.
 I understand why BLSG would prefer to do this in daylight because walking around a stranger’s backyard in the dark and spraying pesticide with a backpack sprayer could be a tricky endeavor.
 I guess I also understand why they might feel compelled to mislead the public about it.
 I don’t understand how this deceptive behavior is tolerated by the BLSG Board of Trustees, who witnessed the above exchange and said nothing.
 How many of the board members are aware that BLSG could be violating its permit every time it sprays a private residence?